anardelli/jaffa-rpc-library/README.md

 }
 ```

-Then ```transport-maven-plugin``` generates client transport interface.
+Then [transport-maven-plugin](https://github.com/dredwardhyde/transport-maven-plugin) generates client transport interface.
-It ignores all static and default methods, all fields:
+This plugin ignores all the static and default methods, all fields:

 ```java
 @ApiClient(ticketProvider = TicketProviderImpl.class)